jeffreytse/jekyll-jeffreytse-blog/_posts/2021-02-08-the-morphology-of-english-words.md

 - `ette`: noun, a small thing of a particular type (e.g. barrette, snackette, statuette)
 - `fic`: adjective, making, creating (e.g. scientific)
   - From French `-fique` and directly from Latin `-ficus` "making, doing"
+- `ful`: full of, having, characterized by (e.g. hateful, hopeful, bellyful)
+  - Word-forming element attached to nouns (and in modern English to verb stems)
 - `fy`: verb, make, make into (e.g. rectify, verify, falsify, qualify, specify)
   - From French `-fier`
   - From Latin `-ficare`, combining form of facere "to make"